QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 * Model traffic flow across the network, including traffic generation, flow control, routing, and congestion control and evaluate traffic's impact on network performance.

+* Support generation of rectification solutions for potential network risks and provide verification on the repair solution in seconds, including loop, address conflict, and security policy conflict.

 This document describes an architecture for service-oriented AI for network operations, showing how these components work together.
 It provides a